/

 On the other hand, iMessages have a much higher delivery rate.
 This is because iMessages are sent directly from your phone number to your recipient's phone, and are only ever routed through one network.

 Sendblue can increase your delivery rate by up to 400% based on our case studies.
-This means that you can send more messages to your users, and save money on your Twilio bill.
+This means that you can send more messages to your users and reduce SMS friction for iPhone recipients.
 Basically: have your cake and eat it too.

 Can I use my Twilio phone number?